radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 On the Client Consumption Layer:

-1. Configure the target RadiantOne Universal Directory (HDAP) store with the same root naming context as the backend directory (the one expected by client applications).
+1. Configure the target RadiantOne Directory store with the same root naming context as the backend directory (the one expected by client applications).
-2. Initialize the RadiantOne Universal Directory (HDAP) store with the export of the persistent cache image.
+2. Initialize the RadiantOne Directory store with the export of the persistent cache image.
-3. Enable inter-cluster replication on the RadiantOne Universal Directory (HDAP) store.
+3. Enable inter-cluster replication on the RadiantOne Directory store.
 For assistance with this configuration, see the RadiantOne Namespace Configuration Guide.

 !\[An image showing ](Media/Image3.4.jpg)

 4. From the Main Control Panel > Settings > Server Backend > LDAP Data Sources section, verify the replicationjournal LDAP data source points to the desired journal (and should be the same location referenced in the replicationjournal data source on the Persistent Cache/Refresh Layer – verified in step 6 above in the previous section).

-As changes are detected on the backend legacy LDAP, the persistent cache views are refreshed and then replicated to the RadiantOne Universal Directory (HDAP) store that is being consumed by the client applications that have been migrated to the new directory.
+As changes are detected on the backend legacy LDAP, the persistent cache views are refreshed and then replicated to the RadiantOne Directory store that is being consumed by the client applications that have been migrated to the new directory.
 A few things to keep in mind:

 * For bind operations, the persistent cache must contain the user passwords from the backend directory.
-The hashed passwords are then replicated to the RadiantOne Universal Directory (HDAP) store.
-As long as the password hash is compatible with the RadiantOne Universal Directory, users should be able to bind against it.
+The hashed passwords are then replicated to the RadiantOne Directory store.
+As long as the password hash is compatible with the RadiantOne Directory, users should be able to bind against it.
 Otherwise, binds need redirected.
 Consult with a Radiant Logic Architect so they can recommend the appropriate configuration.
 * If client applications perform modifications, additional configuration is required to properly route the changes to the persistent cache/refresh layer.
 Consult with a Radiant Logic Architect so they can recommend the appropriate configuration.

 # Configure RadiantOne Server Settings